Skip to main content

 exclusion period

-exclude for 21 days after the onset of cough, OR until 5 days of appropriate antibiotic treatment has been completed
+for 21 days from the onset of cough, or for 5 days after starting appropriate antibiotic treatment

 symptoms

-- •bouts of rapid coughing followed by a 'whoop' sound when breathing in
+• coughing fits followed by a 'whoop' sound when breathing in

 view all exclusion periods